 Previously, tropical forests covered 12% of the earth's surface, today they only cover 5%.
 Trees are important in many ways, including the binding of carbon dioxide from the air.
 We need to both replant trees and preserve the forest and vegetation that exists.
-When it comes to tree planting as a method for carbon offsetting, we feel that there is some uncertainty about the permanence.
+When it comes to tree planting as a method to reduce emissions long term, we feel that there is some uncertainty about the permanence.
 It is difficult to guarantee that the trees will remain standing for a certain number of years and not burned or decomposed meaning that the carbon dioxide will be released again.
-Therefore, we have currently chosen not to carbon offset via tree projects.
+Therefore, we have currently chosen not to finance tree projects.

 Yes!
 The projects are developed with caution and care for the local environment and population.
 In cases where the projects have a negative impact, it is compensated for - for example, if trees are cut down to widen a road, new trees are planted.
 In addition, Gold Standard requires that the projects contribute to other global sustainability goals than just the climate goal.
 Some projects create employment, improve health, contribute to sustainable industry and/or renewable energy.